kingluddite/web-dev-notes/jamstack/gatsby/456n-wesbos-master-gatsby/07-making-gatsby-dynamic/23-dynamically-creating-pages-with-gatsby-node.md

 `;
 ```

-* Wes thoughts
+## WEST PRACTICE on putting the template query inside the component?
-  - You can do that
-  - But because all your pages have to work like our Pizza.js query
-  - It seems to make sense to tighly couple the query with the template page
+* You can do that but because all your pages have to work like our `Pizza.js` query it seems to make sense to tighly couple the query with the template page
-    + That way if you need to modify the page you can easily modify the query
-      * Without having to jump back into your `gatsby-node.js`
+    - That way if you need to modify the page you can easily modify the query without having to jump back into your `gatsby-node.js`
-  - Another benefit of doing the query directly inside of your template is:
-    + When you hit save the data for that page will immediately update
+* Another benefit of doing the query directly inside of your template is when you hit save the data for that page will immediately update
-      * If you wrote your entire query in `gatsby-node.js` you'd have to kill your entire process and start it again
+    - If you wrote your entire query in `gatsby-node.js` you'd have to kill your entire process and start it again
     - And if you have a large site, that can take minutes and makes building the site frustrating

 ## Let's finish with our Pizza query
 * We need